Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/design.md

 # iOS design criteria

 This guide aims to present the different accessibility criteria for getting an accessible iOS application.
-</br>Each criterion explains for whom it is important, when it can be implemented, why it is important and the corresponding accessibility rule.
+<br>Each criterion explains for whom it is important, when it can be implemented, why it is important and the corresponding accessibility rule.

 ## Images
-**Target: ** everyone, especially people with visual impairments.
+**Target:** everyone, especially people with visual impairments.
-**When: ** as of design and during development.
+**When:** as of design and during development.

-**Description: **
+**Description:**

 Images are often used to convey a lot of information.
 As the saying goes, a picture is worth a thousand words.
 The blind cannot see the images, it is important that they have an alternative that gives all the information conveyed by the image.
 In the case of an image containing text, this text will be used for the alternative.
 In the case of an image that provides information as a graph, drawing or other, the alternative will contain all necessary information in the image.